catherineisonline/frontend-mentor-challenge-solutions/README.md

 # Important Update

 For some reason the limit of 1000 requests has ended very fast.
 Possible my API key isn't hidden well enough, I am not sure and didn't test it much.
 The limit doesn't seem to be available once it's used up and this project is not worth any financial investment right now.
 I changed to another API and hoping that it will work however it does lack some information like ISP, for example.
 For now I decided to leave this way.
 The new API I used is provided down below.
+For some reason the gitignore is havin'g issues so I decided to keep the API key visible on purpose.

 ## Useful resources